Maldon (Vic.)

 How has employment changed recently in the suburb of Maldon?

-Over the past year to December 2025, the suburb of Maldon has experienced stable employment levels while the labour force decreased.
+Over the past year to March 2026, the suburb of Maldon has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
 As a result, the unemployment rate has fall.
 By comparison, Regional Vic. saw employment decreased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Maldon?